MicrosoftDocs/VBA-Docs/Office-F1-Landing/the-specified-object-can-t-be-used-as-an-owner-form-for-showerror-371office-shar.md

 ---
-title: El objeto especificado no se puede usar como formulario de propietario para Show() (error 371), Office Shared [vblr6.chm371]
+title: The specified object can't be used as an owner form for Show() (Error 371), Office Shared [vblr6.chm371]
 keywords: vblr6.chm371
 f1_keywords:
 - vblr6.chm371